The problem of dirty air heat recovery and a solution

 This is why dirty air heat recovery is widely regarded as being just too difficult, even when the amount of heat available to be recovered is potentially very large and could massively reduce users energy costs.
 In spite of very large potential energy savings, heat carried by dirty exhaust air is routinely wasted.

-When you coinsider all the industrial and commercial hot dirty air discharges that are thought to be simply too complecated and expensive to recover heat from you will realise that this is a sector that if there was a solution, it could make a very large contribution to reducing energy use across the World.
+When you coinsider all the industrial and commercial hot dirty air discharges that are thought to be simply too complicated and expensive to recover heat from you will realise that this is a sector that if there was a solution, it could make a very large contribution to reducing energy use across the World.

 The Solution to Dirty Air Heat Recovery.